schmit/schmit.github.io/about.markdown

 permalink: /about/
 ---

 Welcome to my personal page.
-Currently, I help build [Eppo](https://www.geteppo.com/), an experimentation platform to empower the curious and entrepreneurial as Statistics Engineer.
+Currently, I help build [Eppo](https://www.geteppo.com/), an experimentation platform to empower the curious and entrepreneurial as the founding Statistics Engineer; my time is roughly equally split by doing statistics, engineering and product work.
+Projects including work on sequential confidence intervals, implementing [CUPED](https://www.geteppo.com/blog/bending-time-in-experimentation), and automated power analyses, to name a few.

 Previously, I led the Core Representation Learning team at [Stitch Fix](https://algorithms-tour.stitchfix.com/).
 Our team builds multiple recommendation systems that help understand client perferences across multiple dimensions such as style and size and form an important backbone of all recommendations across Stitch Fix products.